amaredeus/degen-api/docs/architecture/degen-api-style.md

 > Why is this not redundant?

 Because services can be mocked extremely easily for unit and integration testing as needed.
 This also allows us to reuse business logic to expose something other than REST endpoints, like GraphQL queries and mutations, very very easily down the line if needed.
+NestJS' robust DI system makes leveraging & reusing services anywhere cake.

 <br />